-Martin, like others with the CD style, your most valuable contributions to the workplace may include your problemsolving skills, your high standards, and your determination.
+Kathryn, like others with the D style, your most valuable contributions to the workplace may include your drive to get results, your tendency toward bold action, and your willingness to challenge assumptions.
 In fact, these are probably some of the qualities that others admire most about you.